danse-inelastic/pyre/docs/VNFinstallguide.rst

 In terminal, navigate to root and type this code in::

 	svn co svn+ssh://svn@danse.us/pyre/branches/patches-from-jiao
 	cd patches-from-jiao/
 	mm

-Check to make sure Pyre and Make.mm is properly installed by following the directions on testing them (e.g. typing app.py in terminal should produce the message "creating application 'Simple' in 'simple.py'").
+Check to make sure Pyre and Make.mm is properly installed by typing app.py in terminal, which should produce the message "creating application 'Simple' in 'simple.py'".

 Downloading VNF
 ---------------